 Judge Thomas Parker wrote, “The use of the viability standard established in Roe [Roe v.
 Wade] is incoherent as it relates to wrongful-death law because, among other reasons, life begins at the moment of conception.
 The fact that life begins at conception is beyond refutation.”

 Parker went on to say, “Members of the judicial branch of Alabama should do all within their power to dutifully ensure that the laws of Alabama are applied equally to protect the most vulnerable members of our society, both born and unborn.”

 The USA are slowly but surely changing - this pro-life generation is called and equipped to abolish abortion!
 As well as Alabama, there are 12 other states in the USA that define unborn babies as persons.
-These include Arkansas, Missouri, Idaho, Illinois, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma, Tennessee and Texas.
+These include Arkansas, Idaho, Illinois, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma, Tennessee and Texas.